mulqueenr/mulqueenr.github.io/docs/CEDAR analysis/10x_multiomeprimary.md

 Now that cell lines are split out, can re-run cistopic for biological interpretation.
 Note: I'm also going to subset the data to just control groups, this is for the TITAN paper processing.
+After cistopic models are made, the best is selected.
+We then associate signature scores (from chip-seq bed files) to each cistopic topic.

 ```R
 #######CISTOPIC PROCESSING PER CELL LINE#################